 Related Posts

-PORTLAND, Maine (AP) -- A staple seafood species caught by East Coast fishers for centuries is experiencing overfishing, and regulators have cut catch quotas by more than 80% to prevent…
+PORTLAND, Maine (AP) -- Federal fishing managers say a staple seafood species caught by East Coast fishers for centuries is overfished.
+They're cutting fishing quotas for Gulf of Maine haddock…